Jon Gibson (Christian musician): Musical training and style

 Gibson writes, arranges and produces most of his albums, as well as plays most of the instruments.
 Comments Gibson:

 "I'm not a trained musician.
 I never took music in school.
 I dropped out of school in 9th grade.
 I don't know how to read and write notes.
 I don't play with any proper technique.
 I just grab instruments and play them.
 Everything I learned to play I figured out myself.
 So I'm not the best musician, but if you give me time without people coming around pressuring me – 'We have to finish this record by the GMA' – when I don't have these pressures on me, I can do tracks closer to the feeling I really want if I play it myself.
 It takes me longer, but I get more of the feeling I really want if I play it myself."

 Throughout his career, Gibson has straddled many musical styles (including reggae and jazz), limiting the promotion of his career.
-His vocal tone has primarily been compared to Stevie Wonder, Michael Jackson and Donny Hathaway.
+His freestyle vocal tone has primarily been compared to Stevie Wonder, Michael Jackson and Donny Hathaway.
 According to Chris Rizik of SoulTracks, Gibson was difficult to classify.
 "Gibson's a white guy who sounds like Stevie Wonder, a sweet balladeer who pioneered Christian rap, and a singer who reeks attitude in his mission of justice and ministry."

-Gibson previously employed an eclectic soul band called The Groove Masters (currently The Jazz Mixers).
+Gibson previously employed an eclectic soul music band called The Groove Masters (currently The Jazz Mixers).
 In 2005, Prince hired Gibson's band for his Golden Globe Awards house party, collaborating with Justin Timberlake, Herbie Hancock, Maroon 5 and Matthew McConaughey.

 Personal life

 Gibson married Lisa Rea (an industry professional) in 1995, and had three sons.
 After his youngest son was born on Christmas day in 2004, Gibson became an ordained minister in 2005.

 Gibson was a frequent guest on Trinity Broadcasting Network, and helped launch their studio in Milan, Italy.
-Among other songs, he also sang a jazzy version of "Amazing Grace" (demonstrating his "vamping" scat skills) with Carman, during a 2007 episode.
+Among other songs, he also sang a jazzy version of "Amazing Grace" (demonstrating his "vamping" scat skills) with Carman during a 2007 episode.
+He appeared on The Chuckie Perez Show in 2016.

 Gibson has led worship services nationally, and performed for multi-genre audiences and celebrities.
 He was also a worship pastor at a California church, and a former music director of CSN Radio (KAWZ).
 Between 2014 and 2019, Gibson was the program director and network manager of the Christian music radio stations for Effect Radio in Twin Falls, Idaho.

 Gibson currently resides in Las Vegas, Nevada.